 Our team at Mira can help you find a vaccine appointment for you and your child at a location nearby.
 If you are currently experiencing flu-like symptoms, we can help with that too!
-A membership with Mira costs as little as $25 per month for access to low-cost urgent care services, telehealth visits, discounted prescription drugs, and lab testing including free at-home COVID-19 tests.
+A membership with Mira starts as low as $25 average per month for access to low-cost urgent care services, telehealth visits, discounted prescription drugs, and lab testing including free at-home COVID-19 tests.

 COVID-19 Vaccines For Children

 The Pfizer COVID-19 vaccine is an mRNA vaccine authorized by the U.S. Food and Drug Administration for children 5 years of age and older.
 The Pfizer-BioNTech pediatric COVID-19 Vaccine, for children ages 5 through 11 years, has the same active ingredients as the vaccine given to adults, except it is one-third of the dose.

 Additionally, there have been smaller needles designed specifically for children.
 Similar to the normal vaccination regimen, children are recommended to receive 2 shots, 21 days apart in the muscle of the upper arm.
 The Pfizer COVID-19 vaccine does not contain eggs, preservatives, latex, or metals.
 A full list of ingredients in the vaccine can be found here.

 There are currently three main COVID-19 vaccines that are being administered to adults in the U.S. However, not all of these vaccines are approved for children.
 The chart below shows which COVID-19 vaccines have been authorized for various age groups.